Warren Feeney: Ards

 He began the 2019–20 season well, leading the side off the bottom of the table for the first time in months and managing a 3–1 victory against Newry to put the club in the 11th-placed play-off slot.
 He nearly ensured survival for Ards after a late run to secure 13 points from the last nine games but could not turn the season around.
 The side dropped down to the NIFL Championship in 2019–20 after losing a promotion/relegation play-off to Carrick Rangers.

 In May 2019 Feeney signed a two-year contract extension.

+Northern Ireland U21

+In March 2022, Feeney was announced as assistant manager of the Northern Ireland U21 side on a short term basis.

-OFC Pirin Blagoevgrad
+Pirin Blagoevgrad

 Feeney joined Bulgarian second division side OFC Pirin Blagoevgrad as manager in November 2019 after a recommendation by an English former teammate who was assisting the side in their recruitment process.
 The side has recently been acquired by Dubai-based owners who are planning investment in the Bulgarian side.
 Feeney was joined at the side by fellow Irish footballer Conor Henderson who has been with the club since August 2017.

 Feeney went on to lead Pirin Blagoevgrad to the league title and promotion to the A group of Bulgarian football.
 In early December 2021, Feeney and his technical team were released from Pirin following a cost cutting strategy at the club.